 The National Highway Transportation Safety Administration (NHTSA) describes a large truck as a vehicle with a gross vehicle weight rating of 10,000+ pounds.
 Unfortunately, the NHTSA reported that an estimated 4,000 people died and 111,000 people were injured in truck accidents across the country in 2014, which is a typical set of statistics for any given year.
 According to the Insurance Institute for Highway Safety Highway Loss Data Institute, 11 percent of all motor vehicle accident deaths in 2016 occurred in large truck crashes.

 Commercial trucks are subject to stringent regulations at both the state and federal levels, which are intended to promote safety and reduce the risk of truck accidents on the road.
-The Federal Motor Carrier Safety Administration (FMCSA) sets forth the federal regulations, while Illinois provides certain additional rules.
+The Federal Motor Carrier Safety Administration (FMCSA) sets forth the federal regulations, while each state provides its own additional rules.
 Truck accidents can have a variety of causes, including but not limited to: